TianaD/Reading-Notes/301/Class06/README.md

 This is called a "redirect."

+We are sending human readable data, not set up as a one to many relationship.

 3. What is the HTTP protocol that Fielding and his friends created?

 It tells the browser what prototype to use.
 It is capable of describing the location of something anywhere in a world.
 "The whole world wide web is built on an architectural style called “REST”.
 REST provides a definition of a “resource”, which is what those things point to."